 During the Fall semester, attend the information sessions on the regions or countries you are interested in.

 Prepare for your exchange

-Don't miss the pre-departure information sessions (March).
+Once your exchange request has been approved and a place has been allocated, don't miss the pre-departure information sessions held in March and organised by the International Affairs Division.
 Read the advice for students leaving on exchange to find out about all the obligatory formalities, as well as the pages specific to the region you are going to.